matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/report-an-issue.md

 # **Report Issues**
-Any problems are encouraged to be published when you participate in MatrixOne, and you can [report issues](https://github.com/matrixorigin/matrixone/issues/new/choose) about this problem in GitHub with relative templates and labels we suggest.
+Any problem is encouraged to be published when you participate in MatrixOne, and you can [report issues](https://github.com/matrixorigin/matrixone/issues/new/choose) about this problem in GitHub with relative templates and labels we suggest.
 This page is intended to introduce templates, labels, and precautions you will follow when you report issues.

 ## **Avoid Duplicated Issues**